MAPF-Competition/Start-Kit/README.md

 ## Pybinding usage

-1. Change your working directory to "python"

-2. Run cmake and make
+If you want to write your MAPF planner in python, you need to implement your algorithm inside python/pyMAPFPlanner.py.

-3. An example can be found in "test.cpp"
+To use your pyMAPFPlanner along with the start kit, you need to set USE_PYBINDING to true in the CMakeLists.txt and compile.
+An example can be found in python/test.cpp